neerajk555/SQL-Training-exercise/module-06-subqueries-ctes/02-Guided-Step-by-Step.md

 Three guided activities to practice correlated subqueries, derived tables for top-N per group, and a non-recursive CTE pipeline.
 Each includes setup, checkpoints, common mistakes, full solutions with comments, and discussion questions.

+**Beginner Tip:** Subqueries and CTEs make complex queries manageable.
+Build them piece by piece—test the inner query first, then wrap it.
+CTEs especially help you think clearly about multi-step logic!

 ---

 ## Activity 1: Latest Order Per Customer (Correlated Subquery)